openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Component Repository

 If the flow is using global connectors, then they need to be started before.
-Non global connectors are started automatically by the Orchestrator
+Non global connectors are started automatically by the Component Orchestrator

 ## Flow based deployment with ID-linking

+For using the ID-Linking functionalities all the aforementioned services are required and additionally the following:

+- Data hub

 ## Hub & Spoke